Betting Exchange Trading

 Taking our Arsenal v Liverpool example again:

-If by the time you get the message Arsenal have scored to take the game to 1-1, then it’s a ‘no bet’.
+If by the time you get the message Arsenal have scored to take the game to 1-1, then I won’t generally bet, but by all means monitor the game and bet / trade if you wish.
+The game could go 1-2 and present another opportunity.

 If by the time you get the message Liverpool have scored again to take the game to 0-2, then it’s up to you to decide whether or not to place the lay / bet.
 In the latter case, the odds will be much shorter to lay at 0-2 but there is more of a chance that the home team won’t come back for the draw or win.